Written by Terry Dunn

 The fuselage has air inlets on either side of the motor, but no exit holes.
 Cooling has not been an issue while flying in winter.
 I plan to cut out an exit hole behind the wing mount to ensure that the electronics stay cool during the summer.
 I connected the servos and ESC to a Futaba R617FS receiver linked to my 14SG transmitter.
 With only three channels, radio setup is a snap.
 I had to expand the elevator travel to 130% to get the suggested high-rate movement.
 It is necessary to activate the brake function on the ESC to halt the propeller and allow the blades to fold back while gliding.

-Flying the Bird of Time EP
+Bird of time EP ARF

 If you have the above glider, please let me know.
-Please reply via email.
-Thank you.

 Do you have Bird of a Time